 Session III at Caltech runs from Thursday, July 5 through Tuesday, July 24.
 Note that weekends are included in this three-week session.
 The courses offered during this session are as follows:

 DaVinci Camp Summer Institute’s expectation is that students will attend every day of the session.
 Given our program’s fast-paced academic and social environments, even a partial absence makes it difficult to stay abreast.
 There are no make up days for activities missed.
 Students who incur more than 2 absences may be dropped from the program without a refund.

 If there are special circumstances that will affect a student’s ability to attend every class meeting, please contact us in writing before applying.
 Barring exceptional circumstances, students who anticipate missing more than 2 classes are not encouraged to attend this summer’s program.

 Tuition for DaVinci Camp Summer Institute includes instruction, course materials, field trip fees, and snacks.
 It does not include transportation to or from camp, lunch nor personal or incidental expenses.
 The tuition per session is $3,000 ($6,500 for international students) with a $500 discount per additional sibling.
 The tuition for the Principia course is $3,500 ($6,500 for international students) and for the SAT/ACT prep course is $5,000 ($6,500 for international students) both with a $500 discount per additional sibling.
-For more information about Tuition and Payments, click here.
+For more information about Tuition & Payments and our Refund Policy, click here.

 Need-based Financial Aid

 DaVinci Camp is a self-supporting program funded by student fees.
 However, limited partial need-based financial aid is available to qualified applicants.
 International students do not qualify for financial aid.
 To be considered for our limited financial aid funding, families must submit a financial aid application each year and must be able to document income.
 An award in a previous year does not guarantee an award for subsequent years.
 For more information regarding financial aid please visit the Tuition & Payment page.
 To request an application, contact us at email@example.com.